dgutov/robe/README.md

 you can use <kbd>M-.</kbd> to jump to the definition of a given method and <kbd>M-,</kbd> to jump back.

-It prompts you with a list of all known classes and modules, and once you've chosen one, narrows down to a list of methods.
+It looks for the method at point in all known classes and modules.
+If there's none at point or the owner module is ambiguous, asks you to narrow it down.

 ## Install